abdunnahid/sticky-codes/README.md

 |`npm run electron:windows`| On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems |
 |`npm run electron:mac`|  On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac |

-**Your application is optimised.
+**The application is optimised.
 Only /dist folder and node dependencies are included in the executable.**

 ## Browser mode